tomwhartung/jmws_accoutrements/doc/ubuntu/2026e-26.04-fresh_install-martha/4-checklist-bare_bones_essentials.md

 This version of `4-checklist-bare_bones_essentials.md` reflects the steps I am performing to install **Ubuntu 26.04** on `martha` on **2026-05-??**.

+# First Steps

+Booting into 26.04 the first time we are prompted to make the following decisions:

+- [X] Location Services - Turn on
+  - "*You can change this later in the Settings app*"
+- [X] Help Improve Ubuntu
+  - [X] Share system data with the Ubuntu team - Turn on
+  - [X] Share error reports with the Ubuntu team - Turn on
+- [X] Choose how Ubuntu looks
+  - Style - Default
+  - Accent Color - Defaults to Orange
+- [X] Finish

 # Bare Bones Essentials Common to All Hosts

-These are the first steps to acheiving what is known as *"Sanity"*.
+These are the first steps to acheiving what I call *"Sanity"*.

 ## Set Essential Keyboard Shortcuts